totem-tech/documentation/crowdfund-docs/regulation.md

 In the case of a requested to replenish TOTEM, the Faucet allocated the funds unconditionally and for free although this will partially change in future as outlined here.

-Whilst the Tokens have been distributed by the Faucet prior to the Crowdfunding, the entire remaining balances held by the Founders will be transferred to the Live Accounting Association, an independent non-profit organisation based in Switzerland.
+Whilst the Tokens have been distributed by the Faucet prior to the Crowdfunding, the entire remaining balances held by the Founders will be transferred to the Live Accounting Association (Swiss Verein in formation), an independent non-profit organisation based in Switzerland.
 This will be carried out with one-off network reset which will not penalise other existing holders.

-The Crowdfunding will be administered by the Live Accounting Association, and the basis of the allocation will be that the TOTEM Tokens will be distributed as a measure of the contribution as a donation to the Association and not to the Founders.
+The Crowdfunding will be administered by the Live Accounting Association (Swiss Verein in formation), and the basis of the allocation will be that the TOTEM Tokens will be distributed as a measure of the contribution as a donation to the Association and not to the Founders.
 The donation does not constitute or confer membership of the Association, which can be obtained seperately.

-The Live Accounting Association will set aside money received as a donation to enable the purpose of the Association.
+The Live Accounting Association (Swiss Verein in formation) will set aside money received as a donation to enable the purpose of the Association.

-> The purpose of the Live Accounting Association is to provide funding for the development of the Live Accounting Network.
+> The purpose of the Live Accounting Association (Swiss Verein in formation) is to provide funding for the development of the Live Accounting Network.
 Any developer - not just the Founders of Totem Accounting - can apply for grants from the Association for work that carries out the purpose of the Association.

 * Founders will not receive an allocation of TOTEM from the Crowdfunding.
 * In future all balances will be transferred to Totem Live Accounting MainNet at a minimum of 1:1 ratio of allocation.